Battered energy sector could get reprieve from 'golden cross' chart signal

 (Reuters) -Energy, Wall Street’s worst performing industry in 2020, could see its fortunes improve in the new year after its price action surfaced a technical buy signal on the charts on Wednesday.

 The bullish development in S&P 500 energy sector is called a “golden cross,” which is conventionally defined by technical analysts as the 50-day moving price average rising above the 200-day moving average.
-On Wednesday, the index was up 1.6%, its 50-day average rose to 266.24, eclipsing the 200 at 266.20.
+On Wednesday, the index closed up 1.6%, its 50-day average rose to 266.26, eclipsing the 200-day average at 266.21.

 Oil and oilfield services shares have been boosted by higher oil and gas prices and re-kindling of oilfield activity.
 Crude prices have more than doubled from spring lows, spurring companies to bring back production that was shut earlier in the year and complete wells that were not hooked up to pipelines.